coderBrie/aws-unicorn-lyft-app/README.md

 Cost Optimization
 Free Tier Utilization: Wherever possible, I have utilized AWS Free Tier services during development and testing phases to minimize costs.
 Scaling Strategies: The app dynamically scales based on demand, aws pay as you go pricing avoids unnecessary over-provisioning of resources.
-Query Optimization: DynamoDB queries are optimized to minimize read/write operations, helping to reduce operational costs.

-Future Cost Optimization:
-CloudWatch Monitoring: Use Amazon CloudWatch to monitor resource utilization and set alerts, ensuring resources are scaled only when necessary.

 ## Cost
 All services used are eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
 Outside of the Free Tier, there may be small charges associated with building the app (less than $1 USD), but charges will continue to incur if you leave the app running.
 By using AWS Amplify user can save

+Future Cost Optimization:
+CloudWatch Monitoring: Use Amazon CloudWatch to monitor resource utilization and set alerts, ensuring resources are scaled only when necessary.
+Query Optimization: DynamoDB queries are optimized to minimize read/write operations, helping to reduce operational costs

 App Security
 IAM Policies: The app uses IAM roles and policies to enforce least privilege access, protecting sensitive resources.